 Many later games were derived at least partly from its rules, but the original game remains king in brick-and-mortar casinos and online casinos alike.
-NJ online casinos offer online blackjack as a staple, but in recent years, added Live Dealer Blackjack, which has only added to the popularity of the game.
+NJ online casinos offer online blackjack as a staple, but now you can also play blackjack online live dealer games, which has only added to its popularity.

 Online Blackjack is played with a standard deck of 52 cards with the jokers removed.
 It was originally played with just a single deck, but over time casino card game rules adjusted and multi-deck games became much more popular.
 The vast majority of today's games of 21 are offered to feature either one, two, four, six or eight decks, with large-deck games being dealt from a device known as a shoe.

 When you play blackjack online, it's important to keep in mind that with each added deck into a game of 21, the house edge increases slightly, which would make the single or double-deck game more advantageous for the player.

 After placing their bets, all players including the dealer are dealt with two cards to begin each hand.
 Players receive both cards face-up while only the dealer's card is showing to the table.
 At its most basic level, the objective of blackjack is simply to have a hand that beats the dealer's hand.
 You can try playing online Blackjack for free here.

 In order to achieve this goal, players are aiming to have a hand that totals as close to 21 as possible without going over.
 There are three ways to beat the dealer: